Position

 How to earn more as a Athletic Trainer?

 Becoming an Athletic Trainer offers many opportunities for growth and increased earnings.
-To maximize your potential, consider these key factors that can help you earn more in this rewarding field.
+To maximize your potential, consider these key factors.
+Each one plays a role in enhancing your skills and market value.

 1. Obtain specialized certifications.

-2. Gain experience in different sports and settings.
+2. Gain experience in various sports and age groups.

 3. Pursue advanced degrees.